 Walking Holidays in the Lake District

 The Cumbria Way takes you through the heart of the Lake District, allowing you to explore both the high fells and the historic Cumbrian valleys of Langdale and Borrowdale.
-The Westmorland Way is our other classic Lake District walking holiday that meanders through some of the best scenery the region has to offer, starting under the backdrop of the Pennines, passing through the Helvellyn range and ending with stunning sea views over Morecambe Bay.
+The Westmorland Way is another classic Lake District route, meandering through some of the region’s finest scenery.
+Beginning beneath the Pennines, the trail passes through the Helvellyn range before concluding with stunning sea views over Morecambe Bay.

-The North Lakes Traverse and the Vale of Lorton are our two bespoke Lake District walking holidays that offer a chance to explore the quieter and more peaceful areas of the National Park.
-With a high and low level alternative the North Lakes Traverse is ideal for those wanting to "get off the beaten track" whilst still enjoying the mountains, valleys, woodlands, lakes and waterfalls.
-The Vale of Lorton is a circular walking holiday starting in the popular market town of Keswick and by following a variety of fellside paths, forest tracks and trails you are lead to the pretty traditional Lakeland hamlets of Buttermere and Loweswater.
+The North Lakes Traverse and the Vale of Lorton are our bespoke walking holidays that explore the quieter, more peaceful areas of the National Park.
+With both high, and low-level alternatives, the North Lakes Traverse is perfect for those wanting to "get off the beaten track" while still enjoying mountains, valleys, woodlands, lakes, and waterfalls.
+The Vale of Lorton is a delightful walk starting in the impressive Whinlatter Forest.
+Following a variety of fellside paths, forest tracks, and trails, the route leads to the traditional Lakeland hamlets of Loweswater and Buttermere before concluding in the market town of Keswick.

 The Cumbria Way is a captivating journey through one of England’s most celebrated landscapes.
 Connecting the coastal town of Ulverston with the historic city of Carlisle, the 73 mile route showcases the beauty of the Lake District with a perfect blend of tranquil valleys, shimmering lakes, and majestic fells.
 Following a predominantly low-level route on well-maintained paths, the trail meanders through the lush scenery of Coniston, Langdale, and Borrowdale, with occasional climbs revealing breathtaking views of this cherished region.